ieeevr/2024-test/contribute/papers/index.md

     <h2 id="overview">Overview</h2>
     <p>
         IEEE VR 2024 seeks original, high-quality papers in all areas related to virtual reality (VR), including augmented reality (AR), mixed reality (MR), and 3D user interfaces (3DUIs).
-This year there will be a single submission deadline for a unified review process for both the IEEE TVCG and the conference only papers.
+This year there is again a SINGLE submission deadline for a unified review process for both the IEEE TVCG and the conference only papers.
 The possible outcomes of this unified process are:
     </p>
     <ol>
         <li>Accept as IEEE TVCG paper, with presentation at IEEE VR 2024</li>